siemens-nl-fa/SIMATIC-AX-Tutorial/doc/2-coding.md

 ```

-8. In the `program.st` call the Power FB and use the count_value as input by adding the following line above the END_PROGRAM keyword:
+8. In the `MainProgram.st` call the Power FB and use the count_value as input by adding the following line above the END_PROGRAM keyword:
 ```
    power_value := Power(count_value);
 ```